Support for grandparents affected by stillbirth

 Grandmother

-You might need to try your best to be very patient as your child goes through the grieving process.
-As you are family, you are often the easiest person to snap at and you might find that this happens more often than you would like.
-Try to be understanding if it does.
 They may also be unable to react as they normally would to your offers of help or calls, and you may feel excluded.
 Try to be patient.
 They may be so distressed that they have no mental space to consider your feelings.
 If you’re worried about how your child is coping, try to encourage them to speak to their GP.
+We also have sources of support at the bottom of this page.

 Practical support

-You might be able to offer some practical help immediately after your grandchild’s death.
-If you live nearby, you could offer to help with chores at home or look after other grandchildren, if they have other children.
-Try to remember that they will probably value quiet so, be aware that they will also value time alone to grieve.
-If you make a meal, you could leave it with them, or you might be able to mind other grandchildren at the park or in your house, instead of theirs.
+Try to remember that they will probably value quiet and may need time alone to grieve.
+If you make a meal, you could leave it with them, and you might sometimes be able to mind other grandchildren at the park or in your house, instead of theirs.

 If you live far away and need to stay with them when you visit, try to give them time alone if you feel they need it.
-Perhaps go out for the evening, or go to bed a bit early.
+Perhaps go out for the evening or go to bed a bit early.

 Read more here about supporting siblings after the death of a baby.

-Remember to look after yourself
+Looking after yourself

 For some grandparents, the death of a grandchild can bring back painful memories of their own pregnancy loss.
-Until a few decades ago, parents often received very little support or empathy if they lost a baby.
-They may have been encouraged to have another baby or to carry on as though nothing had happened.
-If you went through a similar experience, going through this now with your grandchild can be very difficult.
-You may find that your grief and pain has been reawakened many years later.
+Until a few decades ago, parents got very little support or empathy if they lost a baby.
+They may have been encouraged to have another baby quickly or to carry on as though nothing had happened.

 More help and support